ChefZander/skyblock_zero/mods/sbz_progression/quests/Chemistry.md

 Small protectors protect a decently sized area.
 Unwanted people won't be able to take items from machines or modify filter injectors or... like... do anything in your land... if the area is protected.
 Also this can't be placed anywhere near cores.

-Special names ("owners") that you can add to protectors (no player can name themselvs these):
+Special names ("owners") that you can add to protectors (no player can name themselves these):
 **.meteorite** - meteorites will now explode in your area
 **.strange_blob_spread** - strange blobs will spread in your area

 ### Meta